Combine Analyses and Geometries in a Single, Integrated Project

 Multiple Geometries Support

-GeoStudio supports multiple geometries within a single file.
+GeoStudio supports multiple geometries within a single file, including 1D, 2D, and 3D geometries.
 The geometry for separate analyses branches can be modified to account for changes in geometry without the need to create multiple files.
 This allows the materials and boundary conditions used in each analysis branch to be shared across the file, so that modifications to material or boundary condition property will only need to be changed once for all geometries within the same GeoStudio file.

 Apply Materials to the Domain for each Analysis